 |Computer mouse click||50-75 dB|

 A noise gate is usually used for the reduction of unwanted external sounds and to help reduce background noise.
 It allows an audio signal to pass through only when it is above a threshold value.
-In other words, it is usually used when the level of the audio signal is above the level of the noise.
-If properly set, the noise gate will reduce steady noise static from amplifier and hum from the power supply system and power cable without affecting the sound source.
-With very few adjustments, with the help of the gate, you can get rid of the unwanted background noise or static audio that your microphone picks up, either at the stage or in your home studio.
+In other words, it is usually used when the level of the mic signal is above the level of the noise.
+If properly set, the noise gate will reduce steady static from the amplifier and hum from the power supply system and power cable without affecting the sound source.
+With very few adjustments, with the help of this device, you can stop the unwanted background sounds or static noise that your microphone picks up, either at the stage or in your home studio.
 If you are still getting mains hum causing audio interference, you could try changing over to another power socket.

 If you can’t find a better solution and you need the noise reduction software, be sure that the noise removal process must be carefully used as it can lead to a loss of audio data.
 Sometimes it is better to leave some noise in the recording than to remove a significant part of your audio material.

-Audio noise suppression software helps remove background noise from an audio signal.
-The goal of any noise suppression process is to take a noisy signal and isolate the clean sound signal from the noise.
+Audio noise suppression software helps remove unwanted noise from an mic signal.
+The goal of any noise suppression process is to take a noisy mic signal and isolate the clean sound signal from the noise.

-There is a lot of noise cancelling software plug-ins on the market.
-Basically, every noise reduction plugin works according to the same principle.
+There are a lot of noise-cancelling software plug-ins on the market.
+Basically, every plugin works according to the same principle.
 “Get noise print and – apply”.
 The difference is only in additional parameter settings.
-Some companies even offer full-featured DAW (digital audio workstation) for sound restoration.
+Some companies even offer full-featured DAW (digital audio workstations) for sound restoration.
 For example, well known Izotope, with its latest rx7 audio editor software for post production, offers a range of incredible possibilities for achieving the professional sound.
 Worth every penny.
-The complete rx7 audio editor contains De-Noise, De-Click, De-Crackle, De-Hum, De-Plosive, De-Ess, De-Reverb, De-Rustle, De-Wind, Dialogue Isolate, Spectral De-Noise, Voice De-Noise, Mouth De-Click, EQ Match plug-ins and much more.
+The complete rx7 editor contains De-Noise, De-Click, De-Crackle, De-Hum, De-Plosive, De-Ess, De-Reverb, De-Rustle, De-Wind, Dialogue Isolate, Spectral De-Noise, Voice De-Noise, Mouth De-Click, EQ Match plug-ins and much more.
 Really amazing and useful stuff.
 Other companies that are also prominent with their audio restoration software are Adobe (Audition CC), Acon Digital (Acoustica 7, Restoration Suite), Audacity (free), Sonnox Restore, Waves, Antares (SoundSoap), Zynaptiq (Un-series), Sound Forge, Cedar Studio etc.

-Audacity is actually a free audio editing software which has a quite decent Noise Reduction tool plug-in, and it’s available for Windows 10, Windows 7 and Apple Mac OS and Linux operating system.
-There are not as many advanced options as rx7, but it can do the job if you want to capture your performance and remove background noise out of your recording.
+Audacity is actually a DAW(digital audio workstation), free audio editing software.
+It has a quite decent ambient Noise Reduction tool plug-in, and it’s available for Windows 10, Windows 7 and Apple Mac OS and Linux operating system.
+There are not as many advanced options as rx7, but it can do the job if you want to capture your performance and eliminate unwanted background noise out of your recording.

 9) Adaptive Noise Reduction and Cancellation Technology

-Noise cancellation method uses a reference audio input signal which contains only noise.
+This method uses a reference audio input signal which contains only noise.
 This signal is transmitted through an adaptive filter and later decreased from the primary input.
-This Noise Reduction effect can quickly reduce background noise such as fans, air conditioners, background conversations, rain, wind etc. Almost any advanced Noise Reduction software contains an adaptive noise cancellation option.
-Basically, it is very useful for “live” (real-time) noise removal.
+This effect can quickly reduce sounds from fans, air conditioners, background conversations, rain, wind etc. Basically, it is very useful for “live” (real-time) noise removal.

-Basically every audio recording contains a certain amount of noise.
-To produce the best audio recordings, these unwanted sounds must be removed as much as possible with ambient noise reduction.
-Until just a few years ago, ambient noise reduction was a very difficult and expensive process.
-The new generation of high-speed computers equipped with quality sound cards and microphone noise cancelling software has made audio noise removal very easy.
+Every audio recording contains a certain amount of noise.
+To produce the best recordings, these unwanted sounds must be removed as much as possible with ambient noise reduction.
+Until just a few years ago, this technique was a very difficult and expensive process.
+The new generation of high-speed computers equipped with quality sound cards and software has made audio noise suppression very easy.
 There is also the possibility of using a real-time noise cancelling microphone.
-These noise cancellation filters are getting better as the technology improves.
-If you adhere to these tips, you will keep the mic background noise away from your live performances or studio recordings.
-At the very least, you will significantly reduce the amount of noise in your output signal with microphone noise reduction software.
+These cancellation filters are getting better as technology improves.
+If you enable noise cancellation, you will keep the mic background noise away from your live performances or studio recordings.
+At the very least, you will significantly reduce ambient noise in your output signal with this software.
 In the end, that’s the whole point, right?